f-ei8ht/notes/Java/Basic.md

 ```

-objects reference are passed but it is also pass by value because a copy of reference is passed
+objects reference are passed but it is also pass by value because a copy of reference is passed.

+## Ternary Operator

+syntax

+result = num1 > num2 ? true : false;
+only one thing to keep in mind is that the type should be same